7.0 BEACH REGULATIONS

 7.2(e) Divers using mask, snorkel, and fins within 50 yards are permitted and are considered bathers.
 If skin divers desire to go beyond 50 yards, then all other requirements of Rule 7.2 applicable to scuba divers must be met.

 7.2(f) The use or possession of spear guns or similar weapons is prohibited on the beach.
-Such weapons may be transported via legally launched watercraft to a minimum distance of 150 yards offshore.
+Such weapons must be transported a minimum distance of 100 yards offshore.
 During such transportation, weapons must be handled safely in an unarmed condition.

 7.2(g) Scuba instruction by private enterprise is prohibited.